Territory Response Group: Equipment

 In May 2011, the TRG received a Lenco BearCat armoured vehicle, known as the 'Armoured Rescue Vehicle', funded by the Commonwealth government for use in siege or terrorist situations.

 In 2015, the TRG upgraded its firearms introducing the Remington R5 RGP rifle and the SIG Sauer SIG716 designated marksman rifle.

 The TRG has been equipped with Tasers since 2003.
 General purpose dogs provide the TRG with another tactical option to resolve incidents and were first introduced into the NTPF in 2008 with the Darwin Dog Unit.

-The TRG standard uniform is in A-TACS AU (Arid/Urban) camouflage with the TRG the only police tactical group in Australia to use this camouflage.
+The TRG standard uniform is in A-TACS AU (Arid/Urban) camouflage.
 The TRG had previously replaced their uniform in 2009 with a new dark green uniform.

 Alice Springs

-The 2003 report An Assessment of Resource Requirements of the Northern Territory Police by former Queensland Police Service commissioner James O'Sullivan commissioned by the Minister for Police, Fire and Emergency Services recommended establishing a full-time six member TRG team based in Alice Springs.
-The team was to be responsible for responding to major incidents and was to provide general frontline policing support when they were not responding to incidents or conducting training.
-The 2012 report A Review of Northern Territory Police Resource Allocation Efficiency and Operation Capabilities by The Consultancy Bureau commissioned by the Chief Minister reported that the recommendation had not been implemented.

-The TRG trains the part-time Immediate Response Team (IRT) based in Alice Springs to enable them to cordon and contain critical incidents while awaiting the arrival of the TRG from Darwin.
-The IRT consists of approximately fifteen general duties police and is equipped with AR-15 rifles, shotguns for less-than-lethal bean bag rounds, camouflage uniforms and helmets.
-The IRT was previously named the Cordon and Containment Team and was renamed the Immediate Response Team in 2017.
+Alice Springs formerly had a part-time police unit the Immediate Response Team (IRT) trained by the TRG to enable them to cordon and contain critical incidents while awaiting the arrival of the TRG from Darwin.
+The IRT consisted of approximately fifteen general duties police and was equipped with AR-15 rifles, shotguns for less-than-lethal bean bag rounds, camouflage uniforms and helmets.
+The IRT was initially formed in 1996 as the Cordon and Containment Team, and had several names, and ultimately was renamed the Immediate Response Team in 2017.
 The 2000-2001 Annual Report of the Northern Territory Police, Fire and Emergency Services reported that the TRG had provided a refresher and a basic training course to the Cordon and Containment Team.
 In November 2019, four IRT members deployed to Yuendumu to assist the local general duties police.
 An IRT member during an arrest fatally shot Kumanjayi Walker.
-In March 2022, ABC News reported that the IRT had been suspended since June 2020 pending the outcome of a review.
+The IRT was subsequently disbanded on 31 May 2022.

+The 2003 report An Assessment of Resource Requirements of the Northern Territory Police by former Queensland Police Service commissioner James O'Sullivan commissioned by the Minister for Police, Fire and Emergency Services recommended establishing a full-time six member TRG team based in Alice Springs.
+The team's role was to be provision of a response capability to major incidents and the provision of general frontline policing support when they were not responding to incidents or conducting training.
+The 2012 report A Review of Northern Territory Police Resource Allocation Efficiency and Operation Capabilities by The Consultancy Bureau commissioned by the Chief Minister reported that the recommendation had not been implemented.